mui/toolpad/docs/data/toolpad/studio/concepts/custom-functions.md

 To be really useful, you need to connect these queries with data present on your page.
 You can do so by creating **parameters.**

 All function arguments will be available in the query editor to bind state to.
-Make sure to annotate them correctly with their typescript types.
+Make sure to annotate them correctly with their TypeScript types.
 Toolpad Studio uses this information to present you with correctly typed databinding controls.
 For example:

 ```jsx
 export async function getAnimals(